aroemers/rmap/README.md

 #### `merge`

 When a recursive map is given as the second or later argument to `merge`, it is fully realized.
-When given as the first argument, it is unaffected.
+When given as the first argument, it is unaffected (except for structurally shared entries of course).
 To merge two or more recursive maps, while keeping the unrealized forms, use the `merge-lazy` function as explained above.

 ## License